elastic/thumbnails4j/README.md

 # thumbnails4j
-free and open project for generating file thumbnails with the JVM
+Free and Open project for generating file thumbnails with the JVM